issp-center-dev/HPhi/doc/en/source/howtouse/basicusage_en.rst

    * MPI/Hybrid

     | ``$ mpiexec -np number_of_processes Path/HPhi -e Input_List_file_name``
     | A number of processes depend on a target of system for models.
-The details of setting a number of processes are shown in Sec. :ref:`Subsec:CreatingExpert`.
+The details of setting a number of processes are shown in :ref:`Subsec:CreatingExpert`.

  4. While running

   Log files are outputted in the \"output\" folder which is automatically created in the directory for a calculation scenario.
-The details of the output files are shown in Sec. :ref:`Sec:outputfile`.
+The details of the output files are shown in :ref:`Sec:outputfile`.

  5. Results

   If the calculation is finished normally, the result files are outputted in the \"output\" folder.
-The details of the output files are shown in Sec. :ref:`Sec:outputfile`.
+The details of the output files are shown in :ref:`Sec:outputfile`.

 .. _Subsec:CreatingExpert: